-I was wrong.
-About the first bit.
+I needn’t have worried.
 When I explained that Now would be the third and final book about Felix (as at that stage I thought it would be), and that since finishing Then I’d been haunted by curiosity about how the terrible and sometimes wonderful events of Felix’s childhood would affect the rest of his life, and that I wanted Felix to have an experience late in his life that would give him the chance to lay some of the ghosts and demons and sadness of his childhood to rest, Laura nodded understandingly.

 She said it was an unusual but interesting way to finish Felix’s story and she looked forward to reading it.
 I could see she was happy that there would be a third Felix book and I knew why.
 Three books makes a trilogy, and there have been many fine and famous trilogies throughout literary history.
 And she was probably hoping mine would be among them.

-Which it might have been if in the years that followed I hadn’t had another rush of blood to the head a couple of years later and written another Felix book.
-Well, it wasn’t so much a rush of blood to the head as a rush of Felix to the imagination.
+Which it might have been if in the years that followed I hadn’t had several rushes of blood to the head and written another four Felix books.
+Well, not so much rushes of blood to the head as rushes of Felix to the imagination.
 The result being that Now was promoted from book number three in Felix’s long journey to book number six.